awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 + CDC isn't supported for Aurora PostgreSQL Serverless as a source\.
 + AWS DMS doesn't support replication of a table with a unique index created with a coalesce function\.
 + When using LOB mode, both the source table and the corresponding target table must have an identical Primary Key\.
 If one of the tables does not have a Primary Key, the result of DELETE and UPDATE record operations will be unpredictable\.
++ When using the Parallel Load feature, table segmentation according to partitions or sub\-partitions isn't supported\.
+For more informaion about Parallel Load, see [Using parallel load for selected tables, views, and collections](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md#CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.ParallelLoad)

 ## Source data types for PostgreSQL<a name="CHAP_Source-PostgreSQL-DataTypes"></a>